 - Who the platform is suited for.
 Some share trading platforms are designed with casual investors in mind, others are more suited to active and experienced traders.

+You’ll usually be asked to deposit a specified minimum amount in order to open an account.
 Once your application has been assessed and approved, it’s time to start trading.

 You may have already decided what shares you want to buy but if not, now’s the time to start researching stocks that match your investment goals.
 You’ll often be able to access a wide range of market research, analysis and even trading recommendations through your platform, so use this info to help make an informed decision.

 It’s also worth pointing out that larger purchases may incur higher fees or involve different fee structures depending on the trade.
-For example, your platform may charge you $20 as a brokerage fee to buy a smaller number of shares, but will change the fee structure to 0.1% of the trade value when larger amounts are purchased.
+For example, your platform may charge you around R100 as a brokerage fee to buy a smaller number of shares, but will change the fee structure to 0.1% of the trade value when larger amounts are purchased.

 This is where things can get a little confusing for novice share traders.
 You have two main options when placing a trade to buy shares: you can place the trade “at market” or “at limit”.